FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_networkZones/t_st_NetworkZones.md

 ## Set a default network zone

 Business units can specify a network zone that defines the public URL for users in that business unit.
-For details, see <a href="#Create" class="MCXref xref">Create or edit a business unit</a>.
+For details, see [Create or edit a business unit](#Create).
 AS2, FTP(S), HTTP(S), PeSIT, and SSH transfer sites can specify a network zone that defines the proxy for that site.
-For details, see <a href="../../../accounts/transfersites" class="MCXref xref">Transfer sites</a>.
+For details, see [Transfer sites](../../../accounts/transfersites).
 In all cases, you can select **Default** in the business unit or transfer site.

 The default network zone defines the public URL for users in business units where you selected **Default** and for users who are not in a business unit.
 The default network zone also defines the proxy for transfer sites where you selected **Default**.
 If a transfer site selects the default network zone and no default is defined, transfers from that site fail.